When Ms. SpoolTeacher was a just a

 Still inflation.
 She had just never seen it like that and this time it really made sense.
 (She's a highly visual learner)

-"...inflation also reflects an erosion in the purchasing power of money – a loss of real value in the internal medium of exchange and unit of account in the economy. "
+"...inflation also reflects an erosion in the purchasing power of money – a loss of real value in the internal medium of exchange and unit of account in the economy. ""Well, that's the last time I'm gonna buy Bazooka bubble gum again, ever."

 She thought that would really get 'em.